 I personally wouldn’t let time matter a lot because you can always do one of the new versions of either program.
-P90X3 is going to be very similar to the original and is only 30 minutes.
-Insanity Max 30 is like Insanity but ramped up for all 30-minute workouts.

 Both test groups from the new programs have gotten the same amazing, max results from the new, shorter workouts too.
 So don’t feel like you aren’t going to be challenged by going with a shorter program.
-You’ll likely stay more consistent and go harder in a shorter workout.
+You’ll likely stay more consistent and go harder for a shorter workout.

 Insanity requires no equipment!
 So if you’re in a small area or don’t want to invest in weights, Insanity is the best option.

 What Equipment Do You Need for P90X?

 P90X requires equipment.
 You’ll either need dumbbells (recommended) or resistance bands.
 You’ll also need a chin-up bar or a door attachment to modify the chin-ups.
 Optional equipment also includes a yoga mat and push-up stands.

 Since Insanity is focused on cardio every day, the workouts blend together for me.
 With Insanity, you do 6 workouts through the weeks 1-4, and then you advance to 6 new workouts in month 2.